logo

 What data does DIGAD contain?

-The core data comprises of 46 fields of raw data prescribed in the dairy industry (Herd Testing and New Zealand Dairy Core Database) Amendment Regulations 2014.
+The core data is made up of 46 fields of raw data prescribed in the Dairy Industry Amendment Regulations 2014 (Herd Testing and New Zealand Dairy Core Database).
 The data is generated through herd recording (calvings/matings etc.) and herd measurement (herd testing, herd weighing).
-Data is initially collected by herd recording providers, who then pass it on to the DIGAD.
-There are regulations which restrict the use of core data, click here for further details set out in the regulations 2014.
+Data is initially collected by herd record providers, who then pass it on to the DIGAD.
+There are regulations restricting the use of core data.

-Non-core data is also supplied by herd recording providers and includes information about body condition score, and traits other than production (such as udder support and cow temperament) which are collected and assessed by Participating Breed Society inspectors.
-The distribution of this data is governed through an agreement with the supplier and there are conditions around data use.
+Non-core data is also supplied by herd record providers.
+It includes information about body condition score and traits other than production (such as udder support and cow temperament) which are collected and assessed by participating Breed Society inspectors.
+The distribution of this data is governed by an agreement with the supplier and there are conditions around data use.
 Anyone requiring access to this data should discuss their requirements with the DIGAD Administrator.

 The governance process for accessing data ensures industry good data is protected from misuse and inappropriate distribution.
 All requests and data provisioning (including the intended use) will be tracked and monitored.